Chart Color Schemes

 Dubbo - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Dubbo - South's population was around 20,728 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 1,100 people since the 2021 Census, which reported a population of 19,628.
-The growth is inferred from the estimated resident population of 20,421 in June 2024 and an additional 802 validated new addresses since the Census date.
-This results in a population density ratio of 815 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Dubbo - South's growth rate of 5.6% since the 2021 census exceeded both the SA4 region (3.4%) and the SA3 area, indicating it as a growth leader in the region.
+Dubbo - South's population is approximately 20,728 as of November 2025.
+This represents an increase of 1,100 people since the 2021 Census, which reported a population of 19,628.
+The growth was inferred from ABS estimated resident population data and validated new addresses.
+The population density is around 815 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Dubbo - South's growth rate of 5.6% since the 2021 Census exceeded both its SA4 region (3.4%) and SA3 area.
 Natural growth contributed approximately 53.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, regional areas across the nation are expected to have above median growth, with Dubbo - South projected to expand by 4,625 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.8% over the 17 years.
+According to population projections, Dubbo - South is expected to grow by 4,625 persons to 2041, reflecting a total increase of 20.8% over the 17-year period.

 Frequently Asked Questions - Population